 Arrive/DepartKrakow Airport (KRK) / Budapest Ferihegy Airport (BUD)

-Rating301 Daily climbs over hills with some mountain climbs (especially on Day 9 and 10).
+Rating401 Daily climbs in excess of 2,000 feet per day (except Day 6)with mountain climbs in excess of 4,000 feet on Days 9 and 10.
 River bank bike paths out of Krakow and into Budapest.

 TermsTerms & Conditions

 Dates Price Private Room Charge Notes Jun 2-14, 2017 US $4595.00 US $650.00 Book it Aug 11-23, 2017 US $4595.00 US $650.00 Book it

 * We are happy to match solo travelers who would like to share a room with someone of the same gender.
 If no match exists, due to hotel pricing, we will charge 50% of the private room charge.
 This charge will be collected at the time of the final payment.
 If a roommate assignment is available it will be refunded at the conclusion of the tour.

 Information on how meals work on ExperiencePlus!
 Bicycle tours